 The core courses listed below may be completed in any sequence after the necessary prerequisites have been met.
-The core courses may not be waived and are eligible for transfer only and are engible for transfer only.
-PSY 600 Diagnosis and Treatment of Mental Health Disorders (3) PSY 603 Assessment of Individuals, Couples, and Families (3) PSY 606 Interpersonal Skills and Group Therapy (3) PSY 612 Theories of Counseling and Psychotherapy (3) PSY 622 Multicultural Counseling.
-PSY 623 Ethics and Law for Mental Health Professionals (3) PSY 624 Individual and Family Treatment of Substance Abuse .
-(3) PSY 626 Research and Evaluation Methods for Mental Health Professionals (3) PSY 627 Psychopharmacology for Mental Health Professionals (3) PSY 628 Human Sexuality and Intimacy (1) PSY 637 Techniques of Counseling and Psychotherapy (3) PSY 639 Couple and Family Therapy I. PSY 640 Couple and Family Therapy II (3) PSY 642 Mental Health Systems, Practice, and Advocacy (3) PSY 658 Individual, Couple, and Family Development: A Life Cycle Approach (3) PSY 661 Preparation for Practicum PSY 662 Clinical Practicum PSY 668 Clinical Interventions with Children and Adolescents.
-(3) PSY 669 Trauma in Diverse Populations (3) PSY 671 Career Development Theory and Techniques (3)
+The core courses may not be waived and are eligible for transfer only.

+PSY 600 Diagnosis and Treatment of Mental Health Disorders (3) PSY 603 Assessment of Individuals, Couples, and Families(3) PSY 606 Interpersonal Skills and Group Therapy(3) PSY 612 Theories of Counseling and Psychotherapy(3) PSY 622 Multicultural Counseling(3) PSY 623 Ethics and Law for Mental Health Professionals(3) PSY 624 Individual and Family Treatment of Substance Abuse (3) PSY 626 Research and Evaluation Methods for Mental Health Professionals (3) PSY 627 Psychopharmacology for Mental Health Professionals (3) PSY 628 Human Sexuality and Intimacy(1) PSY 637 Techniques of Counseling and Psychotherapy(3)